 vehicle so it can profit from prudent management of the vehicle, such as achieving

 With an optional purchase and resale agreement the costs of running the vehicle are

-fixed during the replacement cycle, so the fleet operator can avoid unexpected costs.
+fixed during the replacement cycle, so the buyer can avoid unexpected costs.

 Tax relief for the

-fleet operator on cars with a CO2 output over 130g/km is not limited in the same way as leasing,
+buyer on cars with a CO2 output over 110g/km is not limited in the same way as leasing,

 thereby reducing the total costs of contract purchase for cars with higher CO2 emissions compared to leasing, but there are deferrals of tax relief.